-- The signal rx\i is asynchronous.
-We strongly advice you to synchronize it! - You will use your UART in lab task 1 with a slower system clock 25 MHz.
-We suggest that you prepare the frequency change with an 'ifdef 'else 'endif construct.
+- The signal rx_i is asynchronous.
+We strongly advice you to synchronize it! - You will use your UART on the VirtexII board in the second part of lab0 with a slower system clock of 40 MHz, and finally in lab task 1 with an even slower system clock of 25 MHz.
+We suggest that you prepare the frequency change with an 'ifdef 'else 'endif construct. - Avoid continously sending the character while BTNU is pressed.

-2.2.3 A simple testbench
+2.2.4 A simple testbench